samcliadakis/Warehouse-Delivery-Router/README.md

-# Warehouse Delivery Network using Comb Sort, Kruskal's algorithm, and Treap
+# Warehouse Delivery Network using Comb Sort, Kruskal's Algorithm, and Treap

 ## Introduction of Algorithms
 ### Comb sort